SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

 let outputStateAndValues_cycle3 = evaluateWithStateAndValues inputValues |> Seq.toList
 ```

-After creating the `evaluateWithStateAndValues` function, we can pass the input values sequence (witn n elements) to it and receive a sequence (with n elements) as output.
-This output sequence contains elements of type `BlockOutput`, that contain the actual value as well as the state of that cycle:
+After creating the `evaluateWithStateAndValues` function, we can pass the input values sequence (with n elements) to it and receive a sequence (with n elements) as output.
+This output sequence contains elements of type `BlockOutput` that contain the actual value together with the state of that cycle:

 ```fsharp
 [